 Student Acceptable Use Policy

 2. The internet and other digital information and communications technologies are powerful tools, which open up new opportunities for everyone.
 These technologies can stimulate discussion, promote creativity and stimulate awareness of context to promote effective learning.
-They also bring opportunities for staff to be more creative and productive in their work.
+They also bring opportunities for students to be more creative and productive in their work.

 3. All users should have an entitlement to safe access to the internet and digital technologies at all times.

 4. This acceptable use policy is intended to ensure: